Personal pronouns are stand for persons, viz

 - I went to his house, which is far away from the town but which can be reached easily by motorcycle

-- Only such boys as have passed Need apply
+- Only such boys as having passed Need apply

 - I give him as much as required